 The Animal Systems Coordinator will live and work in the Quail Springs’ community setting, where there are anywhere from 10-25 other people living and working on the mission of the organization – although during courses, the site can expand to up to 70 people for two weeks (for example, during our two PDCs).
 The site is remote, with limited communications (cell phones do not work, and internet and phone service is limited to the office/classroom area).
 We have a very small office or RV as our indoor working environments (at times the classroom is available).
 Quail Springs’ classroom and kitchen commons are two 30-foot yurts which are heavily used during programs.
 Work will be acute prior to, during, and just after programs and other events.

-For 25-30 hours/week, the Animal Systems Coordinator will be provided room and board in beautiful, non-toxic earthen housing.
+For 25-30 hours/week, the Animal Systems Coordinator will be provided room and board in beautiful, non-toxic earthen housing and a small stipend of $250 per month.
 We are working hard to be able to offer all our residents stipends.
-In the meantime, income is possible through teaching and catering.
-Also provided are nourishing food, a reference library, on-site phone service /internet, hundreds of acres of beautiful wilderness, a lively community atmosphere of various ages, and what many have deemed a treasured life-changing experience.
+In the meantime, additional income is also possible through teaching and catering.
+Also provided are nourishing food, a reference library, on-site phone service /internet, hundreds of acres of beautiful wilderness, a lively community atmosphere of various ages, and what most have deemed a treasured, life-changing experience.

 To apply, please fill out the application below and we will get back to you soon.